MatSaf123/neat-retro-pong/README.md

 The structure is noticably more complex than the deterministic one, and it is also interesting to see that the agent learned to use the `up` and `down` actions, which were not used in the deterministic agent.
 This is because the stochastic agent is not able to (perfectly) predict ATARI-AI's moves, so it has to react to them.

+It's worth noting that some of the connections are disabled (as can be seen in the code snippets"), which means that some branches of nets are disabled, but are considered valuable enough by NEAT to not get rid of.

 Avg fitness progression through generations (this time timesteps param was set to 1600):

 <p align="center">